 Both spotlights and floodlights have their advantages and disadvantages.
 It really depends on what you want to use the solar lights for.
 If you’re not sure, it might be best to get a mix of both so you can experiment and see what works best for your particular landscaping.

 The lights we used to uplight our trees have a focus ring that you turn to increase or decrease the spread of light.
 As our baby trees grow bigger and wider, I’m planning to open the lights to spread wider to light the entire “wall” of foliage we are hoping for.

 That is a nice feature you may want to consider also.

 Those String lights over our brick courtyard?
 Aren’t they fabulous?!?!.
 We are crazy about them.
-They are not solar.
+However, they are not solar.
+They’ve been up about three years now.
 You can read all about them and how we installed them right here.
-And here is how we installed the stone step pathway, and the DG (Decomposed Granite) patio here.

-If you’re looking for a beautiful way to light up your yard or garden, solar landscape lighting is the best option.
+If you’re looking for a beautiful way to light up your yard, garden and genera outdoor living space, solar landscape lighting is the best option.

 Not only does it look great, but it also helps save money on your electric bill.

 I hope this has inspired you to add landscape lighting to your yard.
 Your home, your guests and your neighbors will thank you!